Our website uses cookies for statistical purposes.

 There are 3 types of right to use certificates that can be obtained by foreigners who want to acquire properties in Vietnam.
 These are:

-1. by award, which implies the government to offer the right to use a land for Vietnamese companies (you can be a foreign shareholder in such a business);
+1. by award, which implies the government offers the right to use land for Vietnamese companies (you can be a foreign shareholder in such a business);

 2. by recognition which can be obtained from the government without paying any fee;